(joint appointment with Urban Planning)

 nik.luka [at] mcgill.ca (Email)

-I am a core faculty member in the Urban Design and Housing option within the post-professional M.Arch. degree program.
-Through my research and my teaching activities in the Schools of Architecture and Urban Planning, I explore REURBANISM--an umbrella term I use to describe the critical study of (re)urban(ising) landscapes as well as practical work done at the nexus of urban design and civil society.
-These interests are operationalised from understanding to reflexive action through my funded research endeavours, collaborations with public and non-governmental partners, and my teaching and supervisory work with graduate students in both Schools as well as the other McGill units with which I am affiliated.
+My research and my teaching activities explore REURBANISM--an umbrella term I use to describe the critical study of (re)urban(ising) landscapes as well as practical work done at the nexus of urban design and civil society.
+These interests are operationalised through funded research, collaborations with public and non-governmental partners, and my teaching and supervisory work with graduate students in both Schools as well as the other McGill units with which I am affiliated.
 On one level, this work examines the complexities of human settlements and the processes by which places become ‘urban’--i.e., the transformations, continuities, and ruptures that come with the passage of time, notably the liminal or transitional phases ‘from’ some condition ‘to’ some other condition--with specific attention paid to how design can act as a hinge between natural process and human culture.
 More strategically, my activities focus on the deliberate policy-led remaking of urban space through what is known in German as Stadtumbau (literally the reworking of cities and suburbs).
 In short: how can we develop techniques, possibilities, and capacities for transforming (sub)urban landscapes to make better use of scarce resources while maintaining the qualities of place that people value about the settings that they know and inhabit?
 This work is guided by three sets of objectives:

 DWELLING: HOUSING, NEIGHBOURHOODS, AND THE CULTURAL LANDSCAPES OF HOME--the critical study of housing form and quality with emphases placed on individual choice, satisfaction, and the nature(s) of ‘dwelling’ in contemporary metropolitan space.
 How do people ‘select’ and develop their own place in the world through their domestic space?
 How well are individuals and households empowered to make themselves a useful, sustainable, and rewarding home in diverse contexts?
 What are the implications for planning and design of different fiscal or policy regimes in these respects?